Elvis Andrus to play 2nd base with Chicago White Sox - WHIZ News

 To make room on the roster, left-hander Bennett Sousa was designated for assignment.
 Sousa went 3-0 with an 8.41 ERA in 25 appearances with the White Sox last year.

-The 34-year-old Andrus finished last season with Chicago, hitting .271 with nine homers and 28 RBIs in 43 games after he was cut by Oakland.
+Andrus originally joined Chicago after he was cut by Oakland in August.
+He hit .271 with nine homers and 28 RBIs in 43 games with the White Sox.

-He was signed by the White Sox after Tim Anderson had surgery for a torn ligament in his left middle finger, but the All-Star shortstop is healthy again.
+He was signed by the team after Anderson had surgery for a torn ligament in his left middle finger, but the All-Star shortstop is healthy again.

 Andrus “was a big spark for us,” outfielder Gavin Sheets said.
 “Obviously when you lose a player like Tim Anderson, it hurts the clubhouse and hurts the team.
 He came in and didn’t skip a beat and played really, really well last year.
 It’s going to help us to bring in another veteran guy that can help us win a championship.”

 Andrus is a .270 hitter with 96 homers, 731 RBIs and 335 steals in 14 years in the majors.
-The two-time All-Star broke into the big leagues with Texas in 2009 and played for the Rangers for 12 seasons before he was traded to Oakland in February 2021.
+He broke into the big leagues with Texas in 2009 and played for the Rangers for 12 seasons before he was traded to Oakland in February 2021.

 Andrus’ contract includes a $1 million assignment bonus if he is traded.
 He has never played second in a major league game.